STUDY TROPICAL BIOLOGY AND MARINE CONSERVATION

 Students will be assigned to a specific research topic that has a significant role in marine and tropical biology research in Indonesia.
 This topic could be part of an ongoing project or could be independent.
 It has to be acknowledged from a professor as well as supervised from a professor or a specialist within the field.
 Upon completion of the research, an academic paper has to be finished and its original results need to be presented during the course of this seminar.
 The progress of the project will be discussed with your professor on a weekly basis.
 Furthermore, the progress has to be in line with the weekly targets that have been defined in the beginning of the seminar.

 Module 9: Bahasa Indonesia (2 ECTS)

 Bahasa Indonesia is the official language in Indonesia and is spoken from a majority of Indonesians next to a variety of different dialects which vary locally.
 In this language course you will learn the basics of the Indonesian language, in order to be able to immerse into Bali’s culture and life.
 This course mostly focuses on teaching the students to interact/communicate in Indonesian.
-Besides that the students will also learn some basics of grammatical/structural rules, thus the course doesn’t focus on that.
+Besides that, the students will also learn some basics of grammatical/structural rules.

 Where You Will Study